 Unfortunately, I did not receive the guidance nor the encouragement to pursue my passion.
 However, I always finish what I start.
 I did graduate with a "C" average.
 I now want to share my passion and give the guidance and encouragement to future college graduates.
 This is the reason I want to earn my Bachelor of Arts in English.
 After many years of working jobs that were not fulfilling and many hospitalizations because of the resulting stress, I made a decision to pursue a career in which I could make a difference.
 I also wanted to pursue a field that I would enjoy.

-The curriculum at University of Phoenix has been a challenge; it also has been enjoyable.
+The curriculum has been a challenge; it also has been enjoyable.
 I have learned so much, including the tools and knowledge to improve my writing skills.
-I have met the challenge that University of Phoenix presented to me, and I have surpassed it.
+I have met the challenge presented to me, and I have surpassed it.
 I now have a 3.85 grade point average.
-I plan to continue to work to the best of my ability, maintaining my "A" average.
-I believe that no other college or university can challenge or benefit me more than University of Phoenix Online."
+I plan to continue to work to the best of my ability, maintaining my "A" average."

 -LaShea (New Jersey)